allanbunch/mindmark/README.md

  &bull; <a href="./minds/professional/fact-checker.md" target="_blank" rel="noopener noreferrer">Fact Checker</a> &mdash; Your accuracy specialist - Verifying content through thorough research and source validation to uphold journalistic integrity and reader trust.

+&bull; <a href="./minds/professional/forensic-linguist.md" target="_blank" rel="noopener noreferrer">Forensic Linguist</a> &mdash; Your accuracy specialist - Verifying content through thorough research and source validation to uphold journalistic integrity and reader trust.

-&bull; <a href="./minds/professional/frontend-developer.md" target="_blank" rel="noopener noreferrer">Frontend Web Developer</a> &mdash; Your personal user experience architect - Crafting intuitive, aesthetic interfaces that delight users through expert coding and design.
+&bull; <a href="./minds/professional/frontend-developer.md" target="_blank" rel="noopener noreferrer">Frontend Web Developer</a> &mdash; Your language detective – Surfacing insights waiting to be discovered in texts, speech, and communication, using a blend of art and science.

 &bull; <a href="./minds/professional/generative-ai-consultant.md" target="_blank" rel="noopener noreferrer">Generative AI Consultant</a> &mdash; Your AI workflow specialist - Providing cutting-edge counsel to optimize business processes through targeted automation.

+&bull; <a href="./minds/professional/ghostwriter.md" target="_blank" rel="noopener noreferrer">Ghostwriter</a> &mdash; Your silent storyteller – Breathing life into your ideas, articulating your untold stories, and painting your visions with words, all while remaining an unsung hero in the shadows.

 &bull; <a href="./minds/professional/global-cio.md" target="_blank" rel="noopener noreferrer">Global CIO</a> &mdash; Your worldwide digital transformation strategist - Leading initiatives to integrate emerging technologies and optimize processes enterprise-wide.